jason-scheffel/dot/README.md

 dot
 </h3>

 dot is my dotfiles management tool.
-Allows you to sync your dotfiles with a specific dotfiles dir, which can be tracked with git too.
-Also, allows you to sync your dotfiles in reverse for installing them.

-dot also gives some control on how you sync; particularly, if you have a folder filled with scripts and you want to keep a copy of them in a folder in PATH. dot allows you to quickly keep the scripts in PATH updated with your scripts folder.

-dot, finally, allows you to call other scripts, which may help with installing your dotfiles.
+It does not use symlinks.

+It copies your dotfiles to a specified folder.

+In that specified folder, you can track your files with git.

+You can also install your dotfiles from that folder.

 dot is not intended to replace programs like GNU Stow, Ansible Playbook, and yadm.
 You should not use this program with expections that it will work, if you choose to use dot, however, you should read the program---~/dot.py is the entire program.
 I do not plan to, or will, thoroughly test this program.

+The only guarantee that I can make is that dot, probably, works on my computer.

 <!-- TABLE OF CONTENTS -->